This post contains affiliate links & photos. See our full disclosure here.

-1. Measure your the wall space you have in your desired location.
-Choose the length of your picture ledges base on your space.
-(When we made our diy spice rack, we used 2 of the longer Ikea Ribba picture ledges each cut in half.
+1. Measure the wall space you have in your desired location.
+Choose the length of your picture ledges based on your space.
+(When we made our DIY spice rack, we used 2 of the longer Ikea Ribba picture ledges each cut in half.
 At the moment, it seems that those are only available on Amazon.
-While Ikea has a new picture ledge called the MOSSLANDA, you will want to double check to see if the canning jars you choose fit.)
+While Ikea has a new picture ledge called the MOSSLANDA, you will want to double-check to see if the canning jars you choose fit.)